kmarkus/microblx/doc/manual.md

   interaction between blocks.
 This manual focusses on how to build cblocks, since this is what most application builders need to do.

         - **configuration**: defines static properties of blocks, such as control parameters, device file names etc.

         - **port**: define which data flows in and out of blocks.

+- **type**: types of data sent through ports or of configuration must be registed with microblx.

 - **node**: an adminstrative entity which keeps track of blocks and types.
 Typically one per process is used, but there's no constraint whatsoever.

+- **module**: a module contains one or more blocks or types that are registered/deregistered with a node when the module is loaded/unloaded.

 Building microblx blocks